ITS information for incoming students

 Wireless is available to students in their residence hall rooms or TLA.
 Even though wireless is provided in a student's residence hall, it is recommended that the student also purchase an Ethernet cable due to the fact that wireless connections are, at times, slower than a wired connection.
-If your computer does not have an ethernet port, a usb to ethernet adapter can be purchase at any electronics store or in the bookstore.
+If your computer does not have an ethernet port, a USB to ethernet adapter can be purchased at any electronics store or in the bookstore.

 How do I connect to the wireless on campus?

-Connect to OpenAugieWifi first to register your device.
+Connect to OpenAugieWifi to register your device.
 Guests should use the GuestsofAugustana SSID.
 Click here for more information about connecting to the WiFi.

 Can I bring my own wireless access point or router?